7 subtle signs that your managers are struggling (and how to help)

 Follow-up question: Please share more thoughts and ideas

-By using these employee pulse survey questions – and being smart about the tools you use to collect your insights – you will ensure that the support and resources you put in place for your employees is tailored and relevant to their needs, saving time and money for your organisation but most importantly, ensuring that it is effective in supporting their financial wellbeing during this cost of living crisis.
+By using these financial wellness survey questions – and being smart about the tools you use to collect your insights – you will ensure that the financial support you put in place for your employees is tailored and relevant to their needs.

 Find out more about how the team at Stribe can help you get your financial wellbeing strategy right.